dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/00_Syllabus.md

   *(exercise in DF, Smith 844-2, section 18)*

-- Grobner bases and division algorithms for polynomials in several variables
+- Gröbner bases and division algorithms for polynomials in several variables

   *(DF 9.6.)*

-- Modules over pid's and Canonical forms of matrices.
+- Modules over PIDs and canonical forms of matrices.

   *DF sections 10.1, 10.2, 10.3, and 12.1, 12.2, 12.3.*